 The proposals must meet the minimum technical requirements in Section IV. to be further reviewed for program design elements.
 Proposals will then be rated for program design based on responses to Section IV. of the Request for Proposal.
 Each of the criteria has equal weight.
-In addition, proposals will be evaluated for cost/price reasonableness.
-The price will be judged based on a comparison of prices per placement among competing proposals.
+In addition, proposals will be evaluated for cost/price feasibility and cost-benefit to the community.
+The price will be judged based on a comparison of prices among competing proposals.
 Price will also be compared to past prices offered by similar services.

 All proposers will be notified in writing of the acceptance or rejection of their proposals.
 If a proposal is not selected for funding, the organization may resubmit an updated proposal at the next grant cycle.
 Organizations that have been selected for funding during a grant cycle may reapply for funding during the next cycle.
-Priority will be given to programs that have not received funding during the previous twelve (12) months.